Moscow Theological Academy: Soviet era

-With the establishment of Soviet power, the conditions of the Academy's activities changed.
 The decree of January 23, 1918 On separation of Church from State and school from Church prohibited "the teaching of religious doctrines in all state and public, as well as private educational institutions," but the decree of the People's Commissariat of Justice of August 24 of the same year allowed the teaching of religious doctrines in "specially theological" institutions.
 In 1918, the last set of applicants was held at the Moscow Theological Academy.
 On August 22, the lectures began.
 On October 1, the annual act took place, which was attended by Patriarch Tikhon, who celebrated the liturgy in the Academic Church of The Intercession of the Most Holy Theotokos on the same day.
 The academic year was difficult, there were only four classrooms at the disposal of the Academy, the number of students was significantly reduced.
 Serious problems with the financing of the Academy began.
-March 2, 1919 The Board of the Academy adopted a resolution on the termination of the "Theological Bulletin" due to the inability to continue its publication.
-In the spring of 1919, after the fifth week of Lent, the school year was completed ahead of schedule.
-The reason for this was the lack of funding and the seizure of academic buildings by the state.
-After the final closure of the Academy, which continued its activity at the temples of Moscow until the end of the 1920s, a particularly dramatic period came, culminating in the withdrawal of all books, archives and manuscripts from the Academy's book depositories to the vaults or funds of the Lenin Library in the 1930s.
+March 2, 1919 The Board of the Academy adopted a resolution on the termination of the "Theological Bulletin".
+In the spring of 1919 the school year was completed ahead of schedule due to lack of funding and the seizure of academic buildings by the state.
+After the final closure of the classes in Sergiev Posad, the Academy continued its activity at the churches of Moscow until the end of the 1920s.
+All books, archives and manuscripts from the Academy's book depositories were withdrawn to the vaults or funds of the Lenin Library in the 1930s.

-On September 4, 1943, the Kremlin hosted a historic meeting of the Chairman of the Government of the USSR, Joseph Stalin, with the hierarchs of the Russian Orthodox Church — Patriarchal Locum Tenens Metropolitan Sergius (Stragorodsky), Metropolitan Alexy (Simansky) of Leningrad and Metropolitan Nicholas (Yarushevich) of Kiev and Galicia.
-One of the most important results of this meeting was an agreement on the revival of spiritual education for the training of clergy.

-Shortly after this meeting, Archbishop Gregory (Chukov) of Saratov, on behalf of Patriarch Sergius, developed a project for the organization of an Orthodox Theological Institute in Moscow and theological and pastoral schools in diocesan centers.
-It was approved by the Holy Synod in the second half of October 1943, and on November 28, 1943, the Council of People's Commissars adopted Resolution on these institutions in Moscow.
-It was assumed that the curriculum at the Institute would be three-year, and at the courses two-year.